Forgebreaker/Unity_MasterClass/Section 02 - Creating A Top Down Shooter/README.md

 - **Scene Hierarchy**: Parenting objects within the Unity scene to establish a structured game environment.

-- **2D to 3D Movement**: Transitioning character movement from 2D to 3D perspectives and orienting characters towards their movement direction.

 - **Mouse Position Rotation**: Techniques for rotating the character based on mouse cursor positioning to aim effectively.

 - **Bullet Prefabs**: Creating and managing bullet prefabs for shooting mechanics.